We’re here to help women in LGBTQ communities take control of their health.

 The Sydney Women and Sexual Health (SWASH) survey was first carried out in 1996.
 It was initiated by workers from two ACON projects, Women Partners of Gay and Bisexual Men and the Gay and Lesbian Injecting Drug Use Project, who were faced with a lack of empirical evidence on which to base their intervention work.
-Research on lesbian, bisexual and queer women’s health and wellbeing is still scarce.
+Research on the health and wellbeing of lesbian, bisexual and queer women (cis and trans) is still scarce.

-SWASH is now a comprehensive survey of sexual and gender identity; community connection; smoking, alcohol and drug use; sexual health; height and weight; psychological wellbeing; experiences of anti-gay, sexual and domestic violence; parenthood intentions; preventive health behaviour; healthcare access and satisfaction; and knowledge questions on reproductive health.
+SWASH is now a comprehensive survey of sexual and gender identity; community connection; smoking, alcohol and drug use; sexual health; psychological wellbeing; experiences of anti-gay, sexual and domestic violence; parenthood intentions; preventive health behaviour including screening; healthcare access and satisfaction.

 - SWASH 2014